omkarcloud/google-maps-scraper/README.md

-# IMPORTANT: The recent review extraction issues have been fixed.
+# IMPORTANT: The recent review extraction issues causing tasks to fail have been resolved.
 Please download the latest version and reinstall it.
 Note: you can get a maximum of 200 to 360 reviews per place.
 Thank you for your patience and support! 🙏

 ![Google Maps Extractor Feautred Image](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/google-maps-scraper-feautred-image.png)